 Starting November 1, Riseboro, whose operations are centered mainly around the Broadway/Myrtle area of Bushwick, will expand its services to include home visits addressing issues ranging from loneliness and diabetes to asthma and food insecurity.
 They’ll be partnering with Empire Blue Cross Blue Shield (also known as Anthem), one of the aforementioned MCOs forming an important part of the complicated DISRIP apparatus.

 A phrase that Leto repeated several times during our interview was “social determinants of health.”
-It’s a concept that lies at the heart of everything Riseboro does.
-Taken together, the concept constitutes a complex tangle of factors affecting clients’ health for the better or for the worse — and it’s usually worse — correctly pinpointing these factors makes up a huge portion of Riseboro’s workload.
+This is a concept that lies at the heart of everything Riseboro does, constituting a complex tangle of factors affecting clients’ health for the better or for the worse (usually worse); correctly pinpointing these factors makes up a huge portion of Riseboro’s workload.

-“Smoking.
-It’s hard to give up,” said Leto when asked about some of the “determinants” that may result in or exacerbate asthma, a major health issue for Bushwick residents.
+“Smoking: it’s hard to give up,” said Leto when asked about some of the “determinants” that may result in or exacerbate asthma, a major health issue for Bushwick residents.
 “Also, allergies to pets; people are very fond of their pets.
 So we identify areas that should be off limits to pets, like bedrooms, and make sure dander is kept out of the air.
 We look for rodents and mice in homes, too.
 People are extremely allergic to the debris they leave behind.
-Finally, mold, and general cleanliness.”
+Finally, there’s mold and general cleanliness.”

-Bureaucracy fatigue isn’t the only thing against which Riseboro seeks to push.
-Diabetes sufferers, in Leto’s experience, face another daunting obstacle: their own cultural milieu.
-By extension, this struggle against ingrained habits becomes Riseboro’s challenge.
+Bureaucratic fatigue isn’t the only thing Riseboro tries to ameliorate.
+Diabetes sufferers, in Leto’s experience, face another daunting obstacle: cultural milieu.

 “Sometimes [treating or preventing diabetes] is a fight against cultural upbringing,” said Leto.
 “They’ve been eating a certain way their entire lives.
 So we’ve been offering cooking classes for about a year now.”